ais1175/bduk/README.md

 More on theming and advanced configuration:
 [docs.boii.dev](https://docs.boii.dev)

+## Notes

+- This is currently an alpha build, it will change slightly and things maybe added or even removed if deemed useless, please be aware of this.
+- A full 1.0 release **will** be happening, the internal plan is to use this for creating BOII scripts so it will be officially supported for a considerable amount of time.
+- JavaScript is not my best language to work with but im learning.
+There will be places it could be improved for sure, so if you spot anything that could be cleaner or more efficient, feel free to point it out.

 ## Support

 Need help?
 Found a bug?
 Need to vent about a bug that isn’t from this kit?
 Support is available through the BOII Development [Discord](https://discord.gg/MUckUyS5Kq).